Skip to main content

 1. Navigate to the Units tab in the sidebar.

-2. Click the green Create New Unit button at the top-right corner of the page.
+2. Click the green Create Unit button at the top-right corner of the page.

 3. Fill the pop-up modal: